Call for Papers

 - travel expenses covered by us

-- VIP treatment (including free access for one of your friends or family)
+- VIP treatment (including free attendee access for one of your friends or family)

 Deadlines

-Our Call for Papers has three main rounds, however we select speakers bast on FIFO (first-in-first-out) rule, meaning that you have more chances of being accepted now than later.
+Our Call for Papers has three main rounds, however we select speakers based on FIFO (first-in-first-out) rule, meaning that you have more chances of being accepted now than later.

 What we are looking for?